-Pursuant to paragraph (c) a local counterparty that is not an investment fund or a trust and that has had a month-end gross notional amount of outstanding derivatives that exceeds the \$500 billion threshold in subparagraph (c)(iii) must clear a mandatory clearable derivative entered into with another counterparty that meets the criteria under paragraph (a), (b) or (c).
-In order to determine whether the \$500 billion threshold in subparagraph (c)(iii) is exceeded, a local counterparty must add the gross notional amount of all outstanding derivatives of its affiliated entities that are also local counterparties, to its own.
-However, investments funds and trusts that are affiliated entities of the local counterparty are not included in the calculation.
+Pursuant to paragraph (c) a local counterparty that had a month-end gross notional amount of outstanding derivatives exceeding the \$500 000 000 000 threshold in subparagraph (c)(ii) must clear a mandatory clearable derivative entered into with another counterparty that meets the criteria under paragraph (a), (b) or (c).
+In order to determine whether the \$500 000 000 000 threshold in subparagraph (c)(ii) is exceeded, a local counterparty must add the gross notional amount of all outstanding derivatives of its affiliated entities that are also local counterparties, to its own.
+However, investments funds and consolidated structured entities that meet the criteria under subsections 3(0.1) and (0.2) are not included in the calculation.

-Where a local counterparty is a member of a group of affiliated entities that exceeds the \$500 billion threshold but that local counterparty is not itself over the \$1 billion threshold in subparagraph (c)(iv), it is not required to clear.
+Where a local counterparty is a member of a group of affiliated entities that exceeds the \$500 000 000 000 threshold but is not itself a counterparty to derivatives that have an average month-end gross notional amount exceeding the \$1 000 000 000 threshold, calculated in accordance with subparagraph (c)(iii), it is not required to clear a mandatory clearable derivative.